 We are starting the final week of BM 29.
 I know I say this every time, yet can't stop myself from saying it.
 Days simply fly and I feel sad that yet another BM comes to an end, carrying with it the month that went by.
 Can't believe this year has already over by six months and it feels like just yesterday we welcomed the new year.

-Anyway coming back to the theme, I have chosen to do Course wise meal from any state, with specific sub category.
-I always feel making the theme little more complicated within the assumptions of sensibility, we do end up reading more on the cuisine than anything else.
+Anyway coming back to the theme, I have chosen to do Course wise meals from any state, with a specific subcategory.
+I always feel making the theme a little more complicated within the assumptions of sensibility, we do end up reading more on the cuisine than anything else.
 I somehow ended up selecting Maharashtrian dishes and finally on Lunch dishes.
 It has to be rice and gravy types again.
-Of course it refers to anything that goes as a combo.
+Of course, it refers to anything that goes as a combo.

-Though the thali I made is in no way a part of the traditional thali that makes up a Maharastrian thali, I decide this makes a mini thali on its own!
+Though the thali I made is in no way a part of the traditional thali that makes up a Maharashtrian thali, I decide this makes a mini thali on its own!

 Spinach Dal Curry ~ Dal Palak

 Spinach - 1/2 bunch / 1 cup leaves